General Boiler Options

 Any Alternate Heating Systems boiler can be built with steam capability by adding the steam control and fittings package to the boiler.
 This requires special modifications to the boiler vessel at the time of manufacture.
 A finished, hydronic unit can not be converted to steam.
 Keep in mind that this application is for low pressure steam heating and is unsuited to any type of combined heat and power application using the steam contained in the vessel.

-UL Listing is available with the Coal Gun and Wood Gun boilers.
+UL Listing is available with the Coal Gun and some Wood Gun boilers.
 Underwriters Laboratories began rating devices for safety around the beginning of the 20th century.
 They are best known for rating devices for fire and electrical safety.

 ASME H Stamp*